jacobpatterson1549/selene-bananas/README.md

 * [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) (icons on about page)

 ## Build/Run
+The files in the sql folder are ran when the app starts.

 ### Environment configuration
 Environment properties are needed to customize server characteristics.
 Sample config: